saianish915/Projects/Personal Projects/Covid-19 dataset and code/README.md

 ### Correlation Analysis

-A triangular correlation heatmap was generated across all features to:
+A triangular correlation heatmap was generated across all features to identify which features correlate most strongly with mortality and to detect multicollinearity between predictors.
-- Identify multicollinearity between predictors
-- Understand which features correlate most strongly with mortality
-- Inform potential feature selection for future model iterations

 ### Train Test Split